roxxe3/Taskify/README.md

 2. **Backend**: AWS Lambda functions handle CRUD operations and interact with DynamoDB.
 3. **Database**: DynamoDB stores all task data in a scalable, NoSQL database.
 4. **Authentication**: AWS Cognito handles user authentication and security.
-5. **API Gateway**: AWS API Gateway manages the interaction between frontend and backend.
+5. **API Integration**: The Mangum library is used to integrate FastAPI with AWS Lambda.

 ---